iam-sandipmaity/video-downloader/future-plan.md

 - Add resolution dropdown in `BrowserScreen` options sheet
 - Use yt-dlp format selector: `bestvideo[height<=720]+bestaudio/best[height<=720]`

-### 2.2 Auto-update yt-dlp
+### 2.2 Auto-update yt-dlp (COMPLETED in v1.7.0)
 **What it does:**
-- Check GitHub for latest yt-dlp on app start (periodically)
+- Checks GitHub for the selected yt-dlp release channel on app start when auto-update is enabled
-- Download + replace the yt-dlp binary in app data dir
+- Downloads and replaces the embedded yt-dlp runtime in app-owned storage
-- Keeps extraction working without APK updates
+- Exposes manual checks and installs through the Updates screen so extractor fixes can land without APK updates

 **Technical approach:**
+- `updates/YtDlpUpdateManager.kt` — release checks and runtime replacement
+- `worker/YtDlpUpdateScheduler.kt` and `worker/YtDlpUpdateWorker.kt` — guarded startup scheduling and retries
-- `downloader/YtDlpUpdater.kt` — new component
+- `viewmodel/UpdatesViewModel.kt` — user-facing update orchestration
-- GitHub API: fetches latest release, downloads updated Python binary

 ### 2.3 Enhanced PO Token Support
 **What exists:** Has PO token + cookies path + context hint input